-Virgin Mobile (US) has announced the availability of a new smartphone called the Samsung Galaxy Reverb which costs $249.99 with a contract and will begin delivery on 29 August.
+Virgin Mobile (US) has announced the availability of a new smartphone called the Samsung Galaxy Reverb.

 It's not clear whether Virgin will bring the handset to the UK yet.
-As for its DNA, the Reverb appears to be a souped up version of the S2 rather than a cut-down version of the S3 as some have suggested.
+As for its DNA, the Reverb appears to be an S2 on steroids rather than a cut-down version of the S3 as some have suggested.

 The device is powered by Android 4.0 Ice Cream Sandwich with a Qualcomm Snapdragon S2 system-on-chip clocked at 1.4GHz, 512MB of RAM, and 4GB of internal memory (plus a microSD card slot), a 4-in WVGA AMOLED capacitive display, a 5-megapixel main camera sensor and a 1.3-megapixel front one.